phphd/exceptional-matcher/README.md

 }
 ```

-In this example, whenever `LoginAlreadyTakenException` or `WeakPasswordException` is thrown, it will be captured and
+Here we say that whenever `LoginAlreadyTakenException` or `WeakPasswordException` is thrown, it will be mapped with
-mapped to the `login` or `password` property with the respective error message translation.
+`login` and `password` properties respectively with their corresponding error message translations.

-> Please, note that by default `validators` messages translation domain is used, as it is inherited from
+> Please note that by default messages translation domain is `validators`, since it is inherited from
-> `%validator.translation_domain%` parameter.
-If you would like to change it, you could either change this, or
+> `validator.translation_domain` parameter.
+You can change it by setting `phd_exceptional_validation.translation_domain`
-> specifically set `%phd_exceptional_validation.translation_domain%`.
+> parameter.

-Eventually when `phd_exceptional_validation` middleware has processed the exception, it will
-throw `ExceptionalValidationFailedException` so that it can be caught and processed as needed:
+Client code looks like this:

 ```php
 $command = new RegisterUserCommand($login, $password);